 - In good overall health.

-- At a stable weight, less than 30 pounds over your ideal weight.
+- At a stable weight and less than 30 pounds over your ideal weight.

-- Have extra abdominal skin, muscle weakness or both.
+- Have extra abdominal skin, abdominal muscle weakness, or both.

 - Do not plan on becoming pregnant.